drecodeam/thehopealphabet/src/content/blog/eating.md

 **Others**

 Apples, apricots, barley, citrus fruit, cranberries, fiber, figs, fish oil, fish, ginger, green tea, spinach and seaweed have the ability to slow tumor growth in various ways.

-#### Eating do's and don'ts

-+ Most of us feel that to eat healthy, we must give up the taste, costs and convenience of typical American food; not true.
-Here is a list of simple do’s and don’ts for healthy eating.

-+ DON’T rely on pills for nutrition.
-Taking one-a-day with a Wendy’s triple and large fries just isn’t going to cut it.
-Supplements should be taken with good food, not instead of good food.

-+ DO drink water.
-It may be bland next to Coke, Pepsi and coffee, but the cells in your body don’t think so.
-Water is the most essential nutrient for them.
-Try adding lemon or lime slices for flavor.

-+ DON’T walk around dehydrated.
-If your urine is deep in color or has a strong odor, you need to drink more water.

-+ DO eat “mixed” food for breakfast such as those containing a little carbohydrate, a little protein and a little fat.
-For example: Eggs and a bowl of fruit or a protein shake with soy milk and a banana.

-+ DON’T eat sugary foods in the morning.
-A burst of refined sugar on an empty stomach will trigger a flood of insulin which will suppress the immune system, and feed any abnormal cells which are common in everyone’s body.

-+ DO eat less fat.
-The average American eats the equivalent of a stick of margarine a day, most of which is hidden in processed foods.
-Some examples are club crackers, frozen pot pies, potato chips, pastries such as doughnuts and croissants, and snack cakes.
-Of the fat you do eat, consumer a higher proportion from plant oils like olive oil and canola oil.

-+ DON’T eat daily amounts of corn oil and soybean oil, especially if hydrogenated.
-These fats are immune suppressive and researchers are linking hydrogenated fats to increased free radicals (destructive to cells).
-Butter is a better choice than margarine.

-+ DO increase the amount of fiber in your diet.
-Daily “detoxing” of the colon is important in maintaining good health.
-There are many high fiber pills, wafers, crackers and powders that are so easy to work into a busy lifestyle.
-High-quality fibers such as psyllium seed, psyllium husk, oat bran, mucilages, gums and pectin should be found on the label of the product you choose.
-Remember to drink more water while increasing fiber in your diet.

-+ DON’T expect to get more fiber by eating iceberg or head lettuce, it has miniscule amounts of fiber.
-The same with white grapes, corn, cucumbers and celery.
-Some quick, simple high-fiber foods are dried figs, bananas, raisins, prunes, fresh oranges and dried dates – a good substitute for a candy bar.

-+ DO eat nutrient dense foods everyday.
-Regularly consume yogurt, deep orange vegetables (carrots, squash, sweet potatoes), vegetables in the cabbage family, tomatoes, citrus fruit and dark green leafy vegetables.
-Remember to go for the color.
-The deeper the color of fruit or veggie, the more nutrients.